 Export and open .aix files

-Complete the following steps to export an ArcGIS Pro map or layout as an .aix file and open it in Illustrator to create an .ai file for further graphic editing and design.
+Complete the following steps to export an ArcGIS Pro map or layout as an .aix file and open it in Illustrator for further graphic editing and design.
 After opening the file, you can also add more spatial data to your maps using the corresponding AIX-generated mapboard in Maps for Adobe Creative Cloud.

 - In ArcGIS Pro, with a map or layout view active, export and save it as AIX.